shrninepoints/Gemini-Finish-Notifier/README.md

-# Gemini Web - Notification Sound 🔔
+# Gemini Finish Notifier 🔔

 A lightweight Tampermonkey userscript that plays a notification sound when Google Gemini finishes generating a response.